Nicky Butt

-Nicholas Butt (born 21 January 1975) is an English football coach and former player who was most recently the head of first-team development at Manchester United.
-He is also a co-owner of Salford City.
+Nicholas Butt (born 21 January 1975) is an English football coach and former player who was a co-owner of League Two club Salford City.
 Butt played professional football as a midfielder from 1992 to 2011.
 He spent the majority of his career with Manchester United, where he won six Premier League titles, three FA Cups, four FA Community Shields, the UEFA Champions League and the Intercontinental Cup.

 Butt moved to Newcastle United in 2004.
 He spent one season on loan to Birmingham City in 2005–06.
 He finished his career abroad, playing for South China where he won the Hong Kong League Cup.

 Butt earned 39 caps for England between 1997 and 2004.
 He was chosen for the 2002 FIFA World Cup and UEFA Euro 2004.